Aristiana/mimetypes-link-icons/readme.txt

 4. Now you can get mime type link images to add the file size of your attachment, too.

 == Changelog ==

+= 2.0.2 =
+* Adding smaller 16x16 images at request of user

 = 2.0.1 =
 * Fixing bug with asynchronous mode